chrisode/raw-converter/README.md

                         Output folder, if not set will it output to same folder as files is in -v, --verbose         Verbose logging
-  -f, --force           Force overwriting existing files
+  -f, --force           Force overwriting existing files --no-container        Don't run the script in a container
 ```

-## How to run in a docker container

-You can use the `run_in_docker.py` script to run a command inside a docker container.
-This script will create a new container, run the script and then remove the container again.
-This script replaces the previous use of docker-compose and comes with the perc of allowing us to circumvent the limitation of only being able to run one instance of rawtherapee.

-### Setting it up
+## Setting it up
-Before you can use the `run_in_docker.py` script do you need to create a config for it.
+Before you can use the script do you need to create a config for how it should run the container.

-**Docker config**

-Copy the example config `dokcer-config.example.json` to `docker-config.json` and add the path to the folder from where you want to convert your photos.
+The config file is located in the folder `raw-converter/config`.
+To set it up copy the example config `/container-config.example.json` to `container-config.json` and add to the volumes array the path to the folder from where you want to convert your photos.
 The format in the config is in regular docker format for volumes `local_path:container_path`.

-### Run the script

-You need to tell the command which script you want to run and the parameters that script expect.

-Run it like this for example to batch convert all raw files in /convert

-`./run_in_docker-py "batch_convert.py -c /convert"`